Neurology & Neurological Sciences Divisions & Programs

 The Stanford Global Health Neurology Program aims to improve neurological care globally by building neurology capacity through sustainable and collaborative educational and research programs at partner institutions in resource limited settings.
 The program emphasizes clinical bedside teaching as well as design thinking to create and implement projects with low-cost, sustainable impacts.
 Global Health Scholars have traveled to Haiti, Malawi, Zimbabwe, and Ghana, with successes such as creation of the first stroke center in Zimbabwe.

 The Headache and Facial Pain Program brings together a multidisciplinary approach to the diagnosis and management of Headache and related disorders.
-Currently the largest program of its kind on the west coast, we utilize the vast resources of the Stanford Hospitals and Clinics to bring board-certified headache specialists, pain specialists, psychologists, psychiatrists, physical therapists, and integrative medicine practitioners together to develop personalized solutions to the most complicated conditions.
+We utilize the vast resources of the Stanford Hospitals and Clinics to bring board-certified headache specialists, pain specialists, psychologists, psychiatrists, physical therapists, and integrative medicine practitioners together to develop personalized solutions to the most complicated conditions.
 In addition to our active consultative in-patient and out-patient programs, we have infusion centers, active clinical and translational research projects and ongoing clinical trials in which our patients may participate if they choose.
 It is the goal of the Headache Division to provide the best and most advanced diagnosis and care for patients referred to our program.
 We do not use any opioids in our treatment plans and strive to integrate changes in lifestyle with the latest pharmacologic and alternative approaches.

 The Stanford Center for Memory Disorders cares for patients with a range of cognitive disorders including Alzheimer’s Disease, Lewy Body Disease, Frontotemporal Dementia, and mild cognitive impairment.
 Our physicians work side-by-side with a team of neuropsychologists, nurse specialists, and social workers to provide an accurate diagnosis, develop a treatment plan, and help the patient and family with the social challenges that commonly arise in these disorders.